SamsShow/Shapeshifter-DEX/currorrules.md

 - Ensure the MVP is memorable, funny, and technically legit for judges.
 - Keep future extensions (Persona NFTs, ZK proofs) in mind but out of MVP scope.

-This `currorrules.md` file serves as the blueprint for building the Identity Shapeshifter DEX MVP, ensuring all team members align on the vision and deliverables.
+This `currorrules.md` file serves as the blueprint for building the ShadeSwap MVP, ensuring all team members align on the vision and deliverables.